The SentineleseThe SentineleseThe SentineleseThe SentineleseThe Sentinelese

 How the Sentinelese live

 Most of what is known about the Sentinelese has been gathered by viewing them from boats moored more than an arrows distance from the shore and a few brief periods in the past where the Sentinelese allowed the authorities to get close enough to hand over some coconuts.
-Even what they call themselves or their island is unknown, though the neighbouring Onge tribe call North Sentinel 'Chia daaKwokweyeh'.
+Even what they call themselves or their island is unknown, though the neighbouring Onge people call North Sentinel 'Chia daaKwokweyeh'.

 The Sentinelese make narrow outrigger canoes. © A. Justin, An.
 S.I.

 Although commonly described in the media as ‘Stone Age’, this is clearly not true.
-There is no reason to believe the Sentinelese have been living in the same way for the tens of thousands of years they are likely to have been in the Andaman Islands.
+There is no reason to believe the Sentinelese have been living in the same way for the tens of thousands of years Indigenous peoples are likely to have been in the Andaman Islands.
 Their ways of life will have changed and adapted many times, like all peoples.
 For instance, they now use metal which has been washed up or which they have recovered from shipwrecks on the island reefs.
 The iron is sharpened and used to tip their arrows.

-From what can be seen from a distance, the Sentinelese islanders are clearly extremely healthy and thriving, in marked contrast to the Great Andamanese tribes to whom British colonial officials attempted to bring ‘civilization’.
+From what can be seen from a distance, the Sentinelese islanders are clearly extremely healthy and thriving, in contrast to the Great Andamanese peoples to whom British colonial officials attempted to bring ‘civilization’.
 The people who are seen on the shores of North Sentinel look proud, strong and healthy and at any one time observers have noted many children and pregnant women.

 The Sentinelese, Andaman Islands. © Christian Caron – Creative Commons A-NC-SA